mythril-forge/homebrew-classes/ranger/ranger-fighting-style.md

 ## Fighting Style
 At 2nd level, you adopt a particular style of fighting as your specialty.
 Choose one of the following options.

-You can’t take a Fighting Style option more than once, even if you later get to choose again.
+You can't take a Fighting Style option more than once, even if you later get to choose again.

 ### Archery
 You gain a +2 bonus to attack rolls you make with ranged weapons.